 The last thing you need is a painful splinter in your toe – or worse.
-Carefully inspect your porch or deck supports, floors, stairs, and railings for any damage or hazards that happened over the winter or spring and make repairs before you invite guests over.
+Carefully inspect your deck supports, floors, stairs, and railings for any damage or hazards that happened over the winter or spring and make repairs before you invite guests over.

-You’ve probably already turned on the water to your outside faucets.
+You’ve probably already turned on the water to your outside taps.
 Inspect the pipes and any appliances attached to them to see if there is any sign of leaks inside or outside your home.
 Pay attention to your water bills, as they can be a good indication of a leak somewhere that’s not obvious – like an underground sprinkler system.